Talk to an Experienced Child Custody Lawyer in Houston

 A parent should fight for custody when it is in the child’s best interest that they do so.
 A parent’s selfish needs or desires to hurt the other spouse should not be a factor, nor should a parent’s desires to collect child support.
 Keep in mind that fighting for custody can often be expensive, time consuming, and may even be harmful to the child emotionally.
-If you do fight for custody, it is best to hire a child custody lawyer to help you through the process.
+If you do fight for custody, it is best to hire a child custody lawyer in Houston to help you through the process.

 Can a Child Decide Who They Wish to Live With?